 • Improving communication within and between development teams

-Learn more in our detailed guide to developer workflow (coming soon)
+Learn more in our detailed guide on developer productivity tools

 The role of documentation